DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 ## The qualifications awarded by the course

-Most schools in England need you to have [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts) to teach.
+Most primary and secondary schools in England need you to have [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts) to teach.
 Without QTS you may not be fully qualified to teach in your chosen school and will not receive the same pay and support when you start teaching.

 Most teacher training courses will award QTS, but some will award QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce).